dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Debate 3 - Fast Sim vs Accurate Sim.md

 #### Transfer Learning
-It aims at improving the performance of target learners on targ
+It aims at improving the performance of target learners on target domains by transferring the knowledge contained in difference but related source domains

+#### Domain Adapation
+Sub